cobertis/NewCurbeIO/replit.md

 ## Overview

+**Curbe** is a multi-tenant CRM system for enterprise messaging that integrates iMessage/SMS/RCS through BlueBubbles, offering a WhatsApp Business-like interface for managing customer communications.

-This project is a modern multi-tenant admin dashboard for Curbe, designed to provide a comprehensive management solution for businesses.
-It supports a superadmin role capable of overseeing multiple companies, with each company having its own users assigned various roles (admin, member, viewer).
-The application focuses on delivering an efficient, data-rich experience with robust multi-tenant management, advanced data visualization, and a scalable full-stack architecture, drawing inspiration from leading SaaS platforms.
+This admin dashboard provides comprehensive management capabilities for the platform.
+It supports a superadmin role capable of overseeing multiple companies (tenants), with each company having its own users assigned various roles (admin, member, viewer).
+The application focuses on delivering an efficient, data-rich experience with robust multi-tenant management, billing/invoicing through Stripe, email notifications via custom SMTP, and a scalable full-stack architecture.

 ## User Preferences